mkieblesz/local-workspace/README.md

     Each line should have following format `<repo-name>@<version>`.
 Version can be git `branch`, `tag`, `release` or `commit hash`.
 If no version is specified default branch is pulled as in github.

+    Also specify different repolist file by exporting corresponding variable.

+    ```bash
+    export REPO_LIST_FILENAME=repolist-soo
+    ```

+    This will use `repolist-soo` as sourcefile for repolist.

+    If you want to omit certain repos from your workflow you can comment them out with `#`.
+Note that some repos are dependent on others.

 4. Pull cms fixtures.

     This step is necessary to run some services, mainly to serve landing pages which are stored in cms.